The Rural Renewal program in Jasper is suspended until November 2025.

 Days of work: To be determined.
 Applicants must be willing to work weekends.

-Deadline to apply: Posting will remain open until filled.
+Deadline to apply: Open until filled

 About the position: The primary purpose of this position is to operate equipment for the maintenance of streets and alleys in accordance with the identified priorities and established levels of service required by Council; and other jobs requiring equipment in a safe, courteous and efficient manner and to assist HEO/Mechanic with routine preventative maintenance on equipment as required.